 Chiropractic Wellness: What does that mean?

-Chiropractic is a healthcare profession which focuses on injuries and conditions of the musculoskeletal system and the nervous system as well as the effects of these on overall health.
-Chiropractic care is generally utilized to treat neuromusculoskeletal complications, including but not limited to: back pain, neck pain, joint pain and headaches.
+Chiropractic is a healthcare profession that focuses on injuries and conditions of the musculoskeletal and nervous systems, as well as their effects on overall health.
+Chiropractic care is commonly used to treat neuromusculoskeletal conditions, including back pain, neck pain, joint pain, and headaches.

 Doctor of Chiropractic?

-Doctors of Chiropractic, abbreviated as DCs, also commonly known as chiropractors or chiropractic physicians, practice a hands-on, drug-free alternative treatment approach to healthcare, performing patient assessments, determining a diagnosis and following with an appropriate treatment.
-Chiropractors possess a wide variety of diagnostic skills and are also qualified to recommend therapeutic and rehabilitative exercises to patients, providing them with nutritional, dietary and lifestyle counseling in the process.
+Doctors of Chiropractic (DCs), also commonly known as chiropractors or chiropractic physicians, practice a hands-on, drug-free approach to healthcare, performing patient assessments, diagnosing, and providing appropriate treatment.
+Chiropractors possess a wide variety of diagnostic skills and are also qualified to recommend therapeutic and rehabilitative exercises to patients, providing them with nutritional, dietary, and lifestyle counseling in the process.

 Spinal Manipulation Explained

 A spinal manipulation, also referred to as a chiropractic adjustment, is one of the most recognized and common therapeutic procedures performed by chiropractors.
-Chiropractic adjustments help restore the mobility of the joints and other structures of the body by utilizing the application of manual and controlled force against the joints which have become restricted in their movement, or hypomobile, due to tissue damage or injury.
-Tissue injury can be the result of a single traumatic circumstance, such as through the improper lifting of a heavy object or through repetitive and constant stress from sitting in improper positions with poor posture for an extended period of time.
-In both cases, the affected structures of the body can become physically and chemically altered, resulting in pain, inflammation and limited function.
-A spinal manipulation of the affected joints and tissues can ultimately restore mobility, improving the symptoms of pain and muscle tightness, allowing the tissues to heal on their own.
+Chiropractic adjustments help improve joint and other body part movement by applying precise manual force to joints that have become stiff or less mobile due to injury or damage to surrounding tissue.
+Tissue injury can be the result of a single traumatic circumstance, such as the improper lifting of a heavy object, or repetitive and constant stress from sitting in improper positions with poor posture for an extended period of time.
+Both scenarios can physically and chemically alter affected body structures, leading to pain, inflammation, and functional impairment.
+Spinal manipulation of the affected joints and tissues can ultimately restore mobility, improve pain and muscle tightness, and allow the tissues to heal on their own.

 Chiropractic adjustments infrequently cause discomfort.
-However, patients may occasionally report feeling mild soreness or aching following treatment, which generally resolve within 12 to 48 hours.
-In contrast to other common treatments for pain, such as over-the-counter and prescription pain medications, the conservative approach of chiropractic care offers individuals a safe and effective, alternative treatment option for their specific injuries or conditions.
+However, patients may occasionally report feeling mild soreness or aching following treatment, which generally resolves within 12 to 48 hours.
+In contrast to other common treatments for pain, such as over-the-counter and prescription pain medications, the conservative approach of chiropractic care offers individuals a safe and effective alternative treatment option for their specific injuries or conditions.

 Why Go With Chiropractic?

 Annually, chiropractors care for more than 30 million Americans, adults and children alike.
-Doctors of chiropractic are licensed to practice in all 50 states, as well as in the District of Columbia, and in many nations around the world.
+Chiropractors are licensed in all 50 states, the District of Columbia, and many other countries.

 Your First Visit & What to Expect

-Through a process of shared decision-making, you and your chiropractic physician can establish which treatment methods and techniques will be right for you.
-As part of this process, the chiropractor will explain your injury and/or condition, recommend an appropriate treatment plan and finally, they will review the risks and benefits of all procedures with you.
+You and your chiropractic doctor can decide which treatment approaches and strategies are best for you through a collaborative decision-making process.
+As part of this process, the chiropractor will explain your injury and/or condition, recommend an appropriate treatment plan, and finally, they will review the risks and benefits of all procedures with you.

-Dr. Alex Jimenez is an El Paso Chiropractor who has been helping people recover from their specific injuries or conditions through the use of chiropractic adjustments and manipulations.
+Dr. Alex Jimenez is an El Paso Chiropractor who has been helping people recover from specific injuries or conditions through chiropractic adjustments and manipulations.
 With over 25 years of experience, Dr. Jimenez can provide safe and effective care to those in need.